gztrk-engineer/iam-docs/docs/IAM-More-Topics/verify-id-native-vebview.md

 See the results section (step 5 of the [IDV hosted experience guide](/guides/verify/quick_start_web/#step-5-get-verification-result)) and the [API reference](/openapi/verify/verifications/#operation/getResult) for more details.

+## Required permissions

+### Android permissions

+The following permissions should be generated for native Android WebView:

+- `android.permission.INTERNET`: This permission allows the app to access the Internet.
+- `android.permission.CAMERA`: This permission allows the app to use the device's camera.

+### iOS permissions

+Your app requires camera permissions in order to capture the images required for the verification process.
+Open the `Info.plist` file as a Property List and add the following key: **Privacy** - **Camera Usage Description**.
+The key value contains an explanation for why the permission is needed, which will be displayed to the user to approve.
+For example: `This is needed to capture images for the verification process`.

 ## Implementation notes

 ### IOS implementation notes